Who, What, and How We Represent Matters.

 If you’re wondering whether your accident was the result of poor or neglected truck maintenance, it’s a wise idea to contact a truck accident lawyer for a case evaluation.

 In some cases, a trucking company may have a history of repeatedly ignoring maintenance or failing to take vehicles off the road when inspections show mechanical problems.
-Repairs and inspections can delay deliveries; as a result, there is incentive for drivers and fleet owners to bend the rules or even ignore them altogether so they can make it to their destination on time.
+Repairs and inspections can delay deliveries; as a result, there is an incentive for drivers and fleet owners to bend the rules or even ignore them altogether so they can make it to their destination on time.

 Our Austin truck accident attorneys have a record of helping victims in commercial vehicle accidents recover the compensation they need to heal.
 We are also committed to ensuring the safety of drivers on the road by investigating commercial carrier practices and holding carriers accountable for any negligence.